ianfab/fishtest/README.md

 ### Overview

-Multi-Variant Fishtest, is a distributed task queue to test new ideas and improvements for chess variant engines through self playing.
+Variant Fishtest, is a distributed task queue to test new ideas and improvements for chess variant engines through self playing.
 The main instance for [Multi-Variant Stockfish](https://github.com/ddugovic/Stockfish) and [Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish) is:

 http://variantfishtest.org/tests